-Course duration: 20 weeks (one day per week)
+Course duration for T1 cities: 20 weeks (one day per week)

 Group size: Up to 11 participants

-Entry requirements: High level of competence in written and spoken English.
+Entry requirements: High level of competence in written and spoken English (C1 on the CEFR).
 Foundation TEFL (or equivalent) required.

 Completion requirements: Candidates must attend all sessions of the course and pass every unit to receive certification from Trinity.